KingScooty/creativenightly.com/app/_posts/2016-02-26-Slushie-the-pre-packaged-gulp-pipeline.md

 slushie();
 ~~~

+Slushie currently provides the following Sass related tasks to cover the entire workflow of development and output for production of stylesheets.
+The tasks include:

+- Development
+  - Linting
+  - Sourcemaps
+  - Autoprefixing
+  - Watch
+- Production
+  - Linting
+  - Autoprefixing
+  - Optimisation *(Sorting, removing duplicates etc.)*
+  - Minification

 You should now be able to run `gulp`, `gulp watch`, `gulp build:production`, and the tasks will automagically run!
 By default these tasks will look for any `.scss` files in the project, and output them into `/public`.
 The default config can be found [here](https://github.com/KingScooty/slushie/blob/master/defaults.js){:target="\_blank"}, and can be overridden by simply making changes to the `water` *(config)* object in your `gulpfile`;

 ~~~js